 A direct outcome of the annual Marist Youth gatherings in the creation of Marist Youth groups within each of our U.S. Marist schools.
 Students in these groups try to incorporate the Marist heritage and values in the many activities they promote in their schools.
 As a result, our students learn that being Marist is a way of life and that has given rise to our motto, “Marist Youth today; Marist always.”

-Marist Youth events are set up to include all Marist Saint Joseph Academy students who wish to participate.
+Marist Youth events are set up to include all Marist Saint Joseph Academy students who wish to participate:

 For the Marist Day of Service, SJA students and faculty spend a Saturday serving the community at places like Good Neighbor Settlement House, Proyecto Juan Diego, Moody Clinic, Brownsville Animal Shelter, Tip-o-Texas Family Outreach, Spanish Meadows, Brownsville Wellness Coalition, and Brownsville Farmers’ Market, among many others.
 The event is organized by the MYLs as an exercise that recognizes we all have unique gifts and talents to share with the wider community.